 Brand’s Essence remained the best known product in 1923.
 Brand & Co used no artificial preservatives.
 A1 sauce contained vinegar, Eastern spices, and dried fruits including raisins, sultanas, dates, oranges and tomatoes.

-Brand & Co went public in 1949.
-By this time Brand & Co had 650 employees, and the site in Vauxhall occupied 2.5 acres and 123,000 square feet of factory and office space.
+Brand & Co became a public company from 1949.
+By this time Brand & Co employed 650 people, and the site in Vauxhall occupied 2.5 acres and 123,000 square feet of factory and office space.
 Net assets, excluding goodwill, amounted to £452,000.
 Brand’s Essence and A1 Sauce remained the principal products.
 26 percent of production was exported.

-Brand was acquired by Cerebos for £4.1 million in 1959.
+Brand & Co was acquired by Cerebos for £4.1 million in 1959.
 Cerebos owned well-known packaged food brands such as Bisto, Paxo, Scott’s Porage Oats and Saxa salt.

 Sales of Brand’s Essence of Chicken had been successfully established in Asia by 1961.

 The British A1 sauce bottle label indicated that it contained “aromatic herbs from Old World gardens, rare spices from the Far East and sun-ripened fruits from the orchards of the world”.